-Interview With Brian Sullivan Ė Open Platform As A ServiceI would say that we did this interview because the world needs just one more "cloud" post, but that's hard to justify.
+Interview with Brian Sullivan Ė Inventor of Open Platform As A ServiceI would say that we did this interview because the world needs just one more "cloud" post, but that's hard to justify.
 Still, the cloud seem to be segmenting into infrastructure as a service (IaaS) providers, and platform as a service (PaaS) providers.
 IaaS (like Amazon Web Services) is basically virtual machines in the sky, and this differs from traditional hosting because with a cloud provider, you should be able to start and stop dozens or hundreds of VMs through an API, and pay only for the CPU hours you use.
 PaaS (like Google App Engine) gives you a framework to code against, and it's a much more restrictive environment (moving to PaaS is usually a rewrite), but you never worry about individual machines, patching, or all that Jazz.

 In this interview, we explore the concept or layering an arbitrary PaaS implementation on top of an arbitrary IaaS provider.
 HmmmÖ

 Scott Swigart: To start, please just take a minute and introduce yourself.

 Brian Sullivan: OK, great.
 Iím the president of Sullivan Software Systems, which makes Open Platform as a Service.
 We officially launched on June 30th of this year, although we have had it percolating for some time.